STATE OF EDUCATION FUNDING

 English learners

-The formula does not provide additional funding for English learners
+The formula includes a 15% weight for English learners

 Formula includes a weight or additional funding for students